M7OCM/mono890/README.md

 20 December 2025 - m7ocm-rt-890-pcb-all-msi-uk-users.zip - UK only MSI edition RT-890 PCB2.0 & PCB2.1

-I have removed the NOAA channels/alerts and replaced them with the three VHF HMCG Maritime Safety Information (MSI) Broadcast Channels (Ch 62) 160.725, (Ch 63) 160.775 and (Ch 64) 160.825.
+I have removed the NOAA channels/alerts and replaced them with the three VHF HM Coastguard Maritime Safety Information (MSI) broadcast channels: (Ch 62) 160.725, (Ch 63) 160.775 and (Ch 64) 160.825.
 [See here for more information](https://www.gov.uk/maritime-safety-weather-and-navigation)

 To use this feature firstly designate a shortcut long press key (eg #5 which is default AM Fix).
 Select HMCG MSI WX from shortcuts menu.
 Long press to activate.
 It will scan these 3 channels until and a broadcast is received.
 To exit press PTT once.